emiljapelt/SharpTemplar/README.md

 ```

 ### Attempt( )
 Is used to apply an ```Element``` that might throw an exception, and handle it without crashing.
 This can be quite slow, as a clone of the entire markup structure is created, so that all changes made can be rolled back.
 If only one ```Element``` is provided, nothing is applied on an exception.
+Elements must be provided as ````Func<Element>``` i.e. unit functions, to delay their evaluation.

 Example
 ```